kitnil/awesome/README.md

 - [ppx_sexp_conv](https://github.com/janestreet/ppx_sexp_conv) - Generation of S-expression conversion functions from type definitions
 - [obuilder](https://github.com/ocurrent/obuilder) - Experimental "docker build" alternative using btrfs/zfs snapshots
 - [git-fs](https://github.com/g2p/git-fs) - A filesystem interface to git repositories
-- [libguestfs](https://github.com/libguestfs/libguestfs) - library and tools for accessing and modifying virtual machine disk images.
-PLEASE DO NOT USE GITHUB FOR ISSUES OR PULL REQUESTS.
-See the website for how to file a bug or contact us.
 - [sexplib](https://github.com/janestreet/sexplib) - Automated S-expression conversion
 - [irmin](https://github.com/mirage/irmin) - Irmin is a distributed database that follows the same design principles as Git
 - [Batsh](https://github.com/batsh-dev-team/Batsh) - A language that compiles to Bash and Windows Batch